Go golden to stay green: that is the challenge being issued in south Willoughby this summer.

-Half of Langley's municipal water supply comes from local groundwater.
-The other half is purchased from Metro Vancouver's Coquitlam reservoir.
+Roughly 50 per cent of the Township's municipal water comes from groundwater and the other half is piped from Metro Vancouver's Coquitlam reservoir.